Fea's petrel

-Fea's petrel (Pterodroma feae) is a small seabird in the gadfly petrel genus, Pterodroma.
+Fea's petrel or the Cape Verde petrel (Pterodroma feae) is a small seabird in the gadfly petrel genus, Pterodroma.
 It was previously considered to be a subspecies of the soft-plumaged petrel (P. mollis), but they are actually not closely related at all.
-However, P. feae is very closely related to Zino's petrel and Desertas petrel, two other species recently split from P. mollis.
+However, P. feae is very closely related to Zino's petrel and the Desertas petrel, two other species recently split from P. mollis.
 The gadfly petrels are named for their speedy weaving flight, as if evading horseflies.
 The flight action is also reflected in the genus name Pterodroma, from Ancient Greek pteron, "wing" and dromos, " runner".
 This species is named after the Italian zoologist Leonardo Fea (1852-1903).